How to Visit Rome & Rome Itinerary

 Campidoglio & Capitoline Museums

-We did visit the museum and it was Ok and cool to see the famous statue but that was all.
+We did visit the museum, and it was Ok and cool to see the famous statue, but that was all.

 End of Rome Itinerary Day 1

-If you still have some time and want to add to this Rome Itinerary and how to visit Rome day 1, from there you could slowly stroll back, passing by the pantheon or plaza Nueva.
+If you still have some time and want to add to this Rome Itinerary and how to visit Rome day 1, from there you could slowly stroll back, passing by the Pantheon or Plaza Nueva.
 If not, this is the end of How to Visit Rome Day 1

 Rome Itinerary Day 2: Vatican & North